-The origins of Fieldfisher lie in the mid-2000s when Field Fisher Waterhouse (FFW) was a pleasant if unspectacular mid-market London firm.
-It performed reasonably well in under the stewardship of managing partner Moira Gilmour, growing steadily and embracing European expansion.
+The history of the firm is not without its share of drama.
+Back in the mid-2000s, Field Fisher Waterhouse (FFW) was a pleasant if unspectacular mid-market London firm, performing reasonably well under the stewardship of managing partner Moira Gilmour, growing steadily and embracing European expansion.

 However, behind the scenes an all-out war between various partners was taking place.
 One was the discrimination claim filed by trademarks head John Olsen in 2008, primarily against IP/IT head Mark Abell and IP dispute resolution chief Nick Rose.